How to Install Aspose.PDF for Rust via C++

 The build script will automatically unpack the native libraries from the .bz2 archives on first build.

 1. Build your project (cargo build).
-On the first build, the native library matching your platform will be automatically extracted and linked.
-This step may take a few seconds.
+On the first build, the native library matching your platform will be automatically extracted from the .bz2 archive and linked to your project.

 Notes